How to Avoid Misunderstandings in Relationships

 Why Does a Misunderstanding Happen

-- Interpret the words wrongly in contrast to what is conveyed by the other person.
+- Interpret the words wrongly in contrast to what the other person really conveys.

 - Fail to understand something correctly because it was not conveyed in the right way, or you didn’t receive it in the way it was conveyed.

 - Are not in the same state of mind or mood as that of the one conveying the thoughts.

 - Already have different set notions in your mind that force you to make biased misinterpretation of information.

 - Apply past behavior and experiences, use that as a reference, and conclude your opinion on that basis – even if it isn’t the case.

 - Are under the influence of other people, thoughts, or events.
 These can change your perception, and you fail to see the clear or correct picture.